jbr/yari/README.md

-# Yari --- Yet Another Raft Implementation
+# Yari &mdash; Yet Another Raft Implementation

 > Yari (槍) is the term for one of the traditionally made Japanese
 > blades (nihonto) in the form of a spear, or more specifically, the